CCOMJHC/WIBL/wibl-python/scripts/data-management/README.md

 > Note: If your data are already in WIBL format, you don't need to run `LogConvert` or `convertToWibl.ps1`.

-To run `convertToWibl.ps1` you'll first need to be in a Python virtual environment that has [wibl-python](../../README.md) installed.
+To run `convertToWibl.ps1` you'll first need to be in a Python virtual environment running within PowerShell 7 that has [wibl-python](../../README.md) installed.
 When running `convertToWibl.ps1` you must supply at least two
 inputs:
 1. A zip file containing YDVR or TeamSurv files (all files in the zip file must be of the same format); and